-Reverse Engineering MOCs: Building Your Way Through a Pandemic Without Instructions
+Reverse Engineering MOCs: Building Without Instructions

-I used to MOC a lot.
+/I used to MOC a lot.
 In the olden days.

 I am, by trade, a professional parent, and while even under optimal conditions, that entails being on-call 24/7 with a Sisyphean list of tasks.
 I would usually carve out some LEGO time in the day when my people were all in school and the worst of the fires had been put out.
 I’d let my brain dive deep into the creative pool and build.
 At least, that's how it worked in the “before times.”